Should You Move Your Blog to Substack? It Depends What You Want — Followers or Buyers

 For those that take the paid subscription model and publish on a consistent basis, this can become a meaningful income generator.

-Substack does include its own form of discoverability.
+Substack has its own form of discoverability.
 Articles can appear in search results, and the platform actively recommends other newsletters to readers based on who they subscribe to.

-This recommendation feature is so effective that many people end up subscribing to multiple publications in a single sitting.
+This recommendation feature is so effective that many people end up subscribing to multiple publications in a single sitting — which is great for discovery.

-The challenge with this is that their inbox quickly fills with several Substack emails each week.
-This starts to feel overwhelming so readers often start filtering those emails into promotions folders or unsubscribing.
+However, what ends up happening is that their inbox can fill with several Substack emails each week.
+And that starts to feel like too much, so readers begin filtering those emails or unsubscribing.

 The approach I teach works differently.